Devi Ahilya Bai Holkar Airport: History

-The Indore State administration, after consulting Nevill Vintcent of Messrs Tata and Sons (Aviation Department), selected the Bijasan site for the construction of the airport in 1935.
-Air services from Indore to Gwalior, Delhi and Mumbai began in July 1948.
-The airport was handed over to the Government of India in April 1950 under the Central Financial Integration Scheme.
-A new runway measuring 5,600 feet in length was completed by March 1966 at a cost of ₹15 lakh to accommodate larger aircraft.
-Night landing facilities were also provided.
-The Ministry of Civil Aviation has given its approval to the airport for operating international flights making it the first airport in Madhya Pradesh to do so.
+On the recommendations of Nevill Vintcent of Messrs Tata and Sons (Aviation Department), the Indore State administration, under the rule of Maharaja Yashwant Rao Holkar II, selected the site adjacent to Bijasen for the construction of the airport in 1935.
+First air services from Indore to Gwalior, Delhi and Mumbai began in July 1948.
+The airport was later handed over to the Government of India in April 1950 under the Central Financial Integration Scheme.
+A new runway measuring 5,600 feet in length was completed by March 1966 at a cost of ₹15 lakh to accommodate larger aircraft of the time.